Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Problems

-The authors of \cite{PKKLMTW-segments} asked for the maximum possible chromatic number of a triangle-free intersection graph of $n$ segments.
+The authors of \cite{PKK+14} asked for the maximum possible chromatic number of a triangle-free intersection graph of $n$ segments.
 In this paper, we resolved a similar question for frames.
-The following problems ask whether segment graphs behave similarly to frame graphs with respect to proper coloring.
+The following problems ask whether segment graphs behave similarly to frame graphs with respect to containment of overlap game graphs.

 \begin{problem} Can every triangle-free segment intersection graph be decomposed into a bounded number of overlap game graphs? \end{problem}

 \begin{problem} Does every triangle-free segment intersection graph with chromatic number $k$ contain an overlap game graph with chromatic number at least $ck$ as an induced subgraph, for some absolute constant $c>0$? \end{problem}